 Gavin Fredrickson, IBP Ph.D. student - Gavin received his bachelor's degree in human physiology at the University of Minnesota.
 He has furthered his passion for physiology by working as a teaching assistant for PHSL 3061.
 His physiology interests expand to exercise science which is the subject of his current research with the Revelo lab.
 Upon Graduation, Gavin will pursue a Ph.D. within the field of physiology and metabolism.
 In addition to his research, Gavin enjoys rock climbing, spending time outdoors, and hanging out with friends and family.

-Fanta Barrow, IBP Ph.D. student - Fanta was born and raised in The Gambia.
+Fanta Barrow, IBP Ph.D.
+Candidate - Fanta was born and raised in The Gambia.
 She completed her B.S. in Biochemistry Biotechnology at Minnesota State University Moorhead in 2017, and after graduation worked as a Biotechnologist in industry before pursuing research at the University of Minnesota.
 She initially joined the Revelo lab as Researcher I, where she investigated the role of the adaptive immune system in the progression of Non-Alcoholic Fatty Liver Disease.
 With a keen interest in the field of Immunometabolism, she chose the Integrative Biology & Physiology graduate program to further her training.
 Outside of lab, she loves dancing, watching Korean dramas, collecting memories for her memory book and compiling silly pictures of her friends.

 Preethy Parthiban, IBP Ph.D.
-Student - Preethy is currently pursuing her Ph.D. in the Integrated Biology and Physiology department.
+Candidate - Preethy is currently pursuing her Ph.D. in the Integrated Biology and Physiology department.
 Her primary research interest lies in cardiac inflammation with a specific focus on the protective role of cardiac resident macrophages.
 She completed her Bachelors in Electronics and Communication Engineering in India (2017) and went on to do her Masters in Biomedical Engineering at the University of Minnesota (2019).
 Upon completion of her Ph.D., she would like to join the pharmaceutical industry and establish a research track career.
 Outside of the lab, Preethy enjoys various arts and crafts including singing, dancing, painting, and crocheting.
 Being an indoor nut helped her survive the COVID-19 pandemic!